evfinkn/speechviz/USAGE.md

   be moved, renamed, and recolored.
 - A labeled group can be created by entering a name into the textbox and clicking the `Add Label` button next to it.
 It will then appear in the `Labeled` group.
 Other groups can then be moved to that label.
+This can be useful for manually annotating a category, like a speaker, without disrupting the original model's output.
 - Custom segments can be added by clicking the `Add Segment` button, which will add a 2.5-second-long segment at the current time under the `Custom` group.
+These can then be moved to a labeled group as a manual annotation of that label.
 - Editable segments (such as custom ones) have handles at their start and end that can be dragged to change when it starts and end.
 - Notes can help to remember who is who (e.g. "Speaker 1 is the man with the raspy